EMERGING MARKETS-Emerging stocks hold at 2-wk high, Turkish lira at 3-mth low

 MSCI’s benchmark emerging equities index rose 0.3 percent in a fourth straight day of gains, but failed to match Monday’s stellar 1.2 percent rise as investors awaited a crucial U.S. consumer inflation print.

-Inan Demir, senior emerging economist at Nomura International, said Friday’s U.S. payrolls data had been strongly supportive of risk sentiment, thanks to its“Goldilocks” nature, showing rising employment but muted wage growth.
+Inan Demir, senior emerging economist at Nomura International, said Friday’s U.S. payrolls data had been strongly supportive of risk sentiment, thanks to its “Goldilocks” nature, showing rising employment but muted wage growth.

 “But now we have another test of that Goldilocks scenario coming up later today.
 And I think it’s only natural for the emerging markets to pause for breath as well,” he said.